 Since the cost of a tamper-proof chip is proportional to the amount of memory built in the chip, a chip for the new protocol can be orders of magnitude cheaper than that for the amended LM-2.
 Equivalently we can say that with the same cost, a chip for the new protocol can be made much more secure than that for the amended LM-2.
 In conclusion, the new protocol represents a promising solution to the key agreement problem in terms of its computational efficiency, much less requirement on tamper-proof memory, low cost of implementation and flexibility in conference key generation.
 Acknowledgments This work was supported in part by the Australian Research Council (ARC) under the reference number A49232172, and the Australian Telecommunications and Electronics Research Board (ATERB) under the project number N069/412.
 The author would like to thank members of the Centre for Computer Security Research for their comments on early versions of the paper.
-References - R. Bird, I. Gopal, A. Herzberg, P. Janson, S. Kutten, R. Molva and M. Yung, Systematic design of a family of attack-resistant authentication protocols, IEEE J. Selected Areas Comm.
-11 (5) (1993) 679-693. - [2] T. Leighton and S. Micali, New approaches to secret-key exchange, Presented at Crypto'93. - [3] T. Leighton and S. Micali, Secret-key agreement without public-key cryptography (extended abstract), in: Advances in Cryptology CRYPTO'93, Lecture Notes in Computer Science 773 (Springer, Berlin, 1994), 456-479. - [4] T. Matsumoto and H. Imai, On the key predistribution systems: A practical solution to the key distribution problem, in: Advances in Cryptology - CRYPTO'87, Lecture Notes in Computer Science 239 (Springer, Berlin, 1987) 185-193. - [5] S. Tsujii and J. Chao, A new ID-based key sharing system, in: J. Feigenbaum, ed., Advances in Cryptology CRYPTO'91, Lecture Notes in Computer Science 567 (Springer, Berlin, 1992) 287-299.
+References R. Bird, I. Gopal, A. Herzberg, P. Janson, S. Kutten, R. Molva, and M. Yung.
+Systematic design of a family of attack-resistant authentication protocols.
+IEEE Journal on Selected Areas on Communications, 11(5):679-693, 1993. - [2] T. Leighton and S. Micali.
+New approaches to secret-key exchange, 1993.
+Presented at Crypto'93. - [3] T. Leighton and S. Micali.
+Secret-key agreement without public-key cryptography (extended abstract).
+In Advances in Cryptology - CRYPTO'93, volume 773 of Lecture Notes in Computer Science, pages 456-479, Berlin, New York, Tokyo, 1994.
+Springer-Verlag. - [4] T. Matsumoto and H. Imai.
+On the key predistribution systems: A practical solution to the key distribution problem.
+In Advances in Cryptology - CRYPTO'87, volume 239 of Lecture Notes in Computer Science, pages 185-193, Berlin, New York, Tokyo, 1987.
+Springer-Verlag. - [5] S. Tsujii and J. Chao.
+A new ID-based key sharing system.
+In J. Feigenbaum, editor, Advances in Cryptology - CRYPTO'91, volume 567 of Lecture Notes in Computer Science, pages 287-299, Berlin, New York, Tokyo, 1992.
+Springer-Verlag.